hillbillydev/Tineit-Backend/README.md

 ## Installation

-To install this and try out the server you need to install this on your machine.
+I'm going to give you two ways to install this on your machine.
+This one is the boring one, and the other one is awesome.
+> See 'Installation with Docker' section.

 [Node](https://nodejs.org/en/)